lodestone/rango/README.md

 myCollection.next # Retrieve other documents if the first request is not finished
 ```

 Type can be "path", "id" or "key" in relation what we wish to have.
-If not specified ArangoRB will return an array of Arango::Document instances.
+If not specified arangodb-driver will return an array of Arango::Document instances.

 ``` ruby
 myCollection.allDocuments skip: 3, limit: 100, batchSize: 10